(versión en español: pinchar aquí)

 But after the “third month check” they did NOT know what the subjects were eating.
 “A 7-day dietary questionnaire was obtained at 3 months.”
 And that’s it.
 Not only the diet was not a low-carb diet: we don’t even know if the subjects were following it.
 Since the diet was never a low-carb diet, I think it’s irrelevant to know to what extent the participants abandoned the diet.

 The meta-analysis concludes that both approaches (low-carb and “balanced” diets) are equally valid for weight loss and for good health.
 What data really say is that when two diets high in carbs are compared, the one with slightly less carbs gets slightly better results.
-But I disagree that we should consider this meta-analysis to draw conclusions, because the data shown to us is false.
+But I disagree that we should consider this meta-analysis to draw conclusions, because the data shown to us are false.

 UPDATE (11/12/2015): there is a second part of this article